drshahizan/software-engineering/project/documentation/srs/srs-group.md

 # SRS: List of Groups

+A team project for IEEE Project documentation involves multiple groups working together to ensure that the project meets its objectives and the required standards and criteria.
+The project typically involves a Project Management Group, Requirements Gathering Group, Design Group, Development Group, Testing Group, and Documentation Group.
+Each user has specific responsibilities and tasks, such as planning, organizing, gathering requirements, designing, implementing, testing, and documenting the software system.
+By working together, the groups can ensure that the software development process is efficient, effective, and produces high-quality software systems that meet the needs of their users.
+The team project requires effective communication, collaboration, and coordination between the groups to ensure that the project meets its objectives and is delivered on time and within budget.

+## SRS: Activities

 To enter and update activities and documents related to the IEEE Software Requirements Specifications (SRS), each group should follow these instructions:

 1. **Assign roles and responsibilities**: Assign roles and responsibilities to each group member, such as requirements gatherer, analyst, specifier, validator, or manager.